ckan/ckan/doc/datastore.rst

 DataStore Extension
 ===================

-The CKAN DataStore provides an *ad hoc* database for structured storage of data together with a powerful Web-accessible Data API, all seamlessly integrated into the CKAN API and authorization system.
-At the same time, we kept the layer between the underlying database and the user as thin as possible.
+The CKAN DataStore extension provides an *ad hoc* database for storage of structured data from CKAN resources.
+Data can be pulled out of resource files and stored in the DataStore.

-The CKAN DataStore offers an API for reading, searching and filtering data without the need to download the entire file first.
-The DataStore is an ad hoc database which means that it is a collection of tables with unknown relationships.
-This allows you to search in one DataStore resource (a *table* in the database) as well as queries across DataStore resources.

-Data can be written incrementally to the DataStore through the API.
-New data can be inserted, existing data can be updated or deleted.
-You can also add a new column to an existing table even if the DataStore resource already contains some data.

-A DataStore resource can not be created on its own.
-It is always required to have an associated CKAN resource.
-If data is stored in the DataStore, it will automatically be previewed by the :ref:`recline preview extension <data-explorer>`.
+When a resource is added to the DataStore, you get:

+* Automatic data previews on the resource's page, using the :ref:`Data Explorer extension <data-explorer>`
+* The `The DataStore API`_: search, filter and update the data, without having to download and upload the entire data file

+The DataStore is integrated into the :doc:`CKAN API <api>` and authorization system.

 .. contents::
    :depth: 1